Home > How to Tips

 Force mount a disk via Terminal

 Alternatively, you can run Terminal commands to perform some tasks on Mac including mounting an external hard drive.
+You can try this method if you can't mount the drive in Disk Utility or recover the mount failed with 77 and 72 errors.
 Let's see how to mount a disk on Mac via Terminal:

 1. Launch Terminal from the Launchpad or using Spotlight.